- Ask your pharmacist and doctor if there are cheaper alternatives

 - If you have insurance, and your health care provider has given you medicine for a long period of time, your insurance company may be able to mail you a 3-month supply.

 - This can save time and reduce the number of co-pays but the costs may be higher than at pharmacies.
-Ask about prices, learn more here.
+Compare prices to see which option works best for you.

 - Prescriptions and insurance plans